Disclaimer: The information in this guide is for general guidance on your rights and is not legal advice.

 Key stages after you pass away

-After you die, there are things that will need to happen within a relatively short amount of time.
-Due to heightened emotions, this can be difficult for your loved ones.
-The executor is usually responsible for most of these tasks, but tends to be supported by other family and friends.
+After you die, some tasks will need to be carried out relatively quickly, which can be difficult and emotional for your loved ones.
+The executor is responsible for most things, but will probably seek support from family and friends.

 The immediate actions to take care of include: